yeagerai/genlayer-simulator/CONTRIBUTING.md

-# Contributing to GenLayer Simulator
+# Contributing to GenLayer Studio

-We're thrilled that you're interested in contributing to the GenLayer Simulator!
+We're thrilled that you're interested in contributing to the GenLayer Studio!
 This document will guide you through the contribution process.

-## What is the GenLayer Simulator?
+## What is the GenLayer Studio?

-The GenLayer Simulator is an interactive sandbox designed for developers to explore the potential of GenLayer's Intelligent Contracts.
+The GenLayer Studio is an interactive sandbox designed for developers to explore the potential of GenLayer's Intelligent Contracts.
 It replicates the GenLayer network's execution environment and consensus algorithm, providing a controlled and local environment to test different ideas and behaviors.

 ## How You Can Contribute?

-Contributions to the GenLayer Simulator are welcome in several forms:
+Contributions to the GenLayer Studio are welcome in several forms:

-### Testing the Simulator and Providing Feedback
+### Testing the Studio and Providing Feedback

-Help us make the simulator better by testing and giving feedback:
+Help us make the Studio better by testing and giving feedback:

-- Start installing the simulator using the GenLayer [CLI](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install).
+- Start installing the Studio using the GenLayer [CLI](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install).
-- Try out the Simulator features and tell us what you think through our [feedback form](https://docs.google.com/forms/d/1IVNsZwm936kSNCiXmlAP8bgJnbik7Bqaoc3I6UYhr-o/viewform) or on our [Discord Channel](https://discord.gg/8Jm4v89VAu).
+- Try out the Studio features and tell us what you think through our [feedback form](https://docs.google.com/forms/d/1IVNsZwm936kSNCiXmlAP8bgJnbik7Bqaoc3I6UYhr-o/viewform) or on our [Discord Channel](https://discord.gg/8Jm4v89VAu).
 - If you find any issues, please report them on our [GitHub issues page](https://github.com/yeagerai/genlayer-simulator/issues).

 ### Sharing New Ideas and Use Cases

 Have ideas for new features or use cases?
 We're eager to hear them!
 But first:

-- Ensure you have the [Simulator installed](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) first to explore existing use cases.
+- Ensure you have the [Studio installed](https://github.com/yeagerai/genlayer-simulator?tab=readme-ov-file#quick-install) first to explore existing use cases.
-- After familiarizing yourself with the simulator, contribute your unique use case and share your ideas in our [Discord channel](https://discord.gg/8Jm4v89VAu).
+- After familiarizing yourself with the Studio, contribute your unique use case and share your ideas in our [Discord channel](https://discord.gg/8Jm4v89VAu).

 ### Bug fixing and Feature development